Page 3 last updated April 22, 2008

 For a complete list of all the Amateur Radio Service FCC Rules go to: FCC Part 97

-For short distance line of sight non-amateur video link applications up to 1000 feet, we suggest the legal Part 15 FCC Compliant license free wireless video systems offered by Radio Shack (15-2572) and others in the 902-928 MHz and 2.4 gHz bands.
+For short distance line of sight non-amateur video link applications up to 1000 feet, we suggest the legal Part 15 FCC Compliant license free wireless audio/video send and receive systems offered by Radio Shack (15-126) and others in the 902-928 MHz and 2.4 gHz bands.
 A transmitter and receiver system is typically about $100.
 Only the legal license free devices will all have an FCC ID sticker somewhere on them - any RF device that doesn't, and claims to be license free, probably is not legal.
 You are free to transmit audio and video for any purpose, business or personal at any time and for as long as you like.
 The key to getting the best distance is to position the attached antennas to point at each other and to have line of sight between them.
 The pop up paddle type of antennas often used on the Radio Shack or Wavecom wireless transmitters and receivers are somewhat directional perpendicular to their surface.
 One just has to move each end around to find the best spot and angle.
 You cannot legally detach and change the antennas or modify the devices in any way to increase the distance.

 If both ends have access to the Web there are Web based real time video systems that offer the added feature of remote control and multiple cameras.
 This is much easier than a RF transmission system in both cost, unlimited distance and no license required.
 Check out the X10 Vanguard System as an example.